 Colorado Water: State agency into buying water to leave in rivers

-Just one state agency has a mission that includes paying people to leave water in Colorado’s rivers for environmental reasons — and that can legally protect the flowing water — and that’s the Colorado Water Conservation Board.
+Just one state agency has a mission that includes paying people to leave water in Colorado’s rivers for environmental reasons — and that can legally protect the flowing water — and that’s the Colorado Water Conservation Board, or CWCB.

-However, the board also is the state agency charged with planning for the state’s water supply, which is largely produced by taking water out of Colorado’s rivers.
+However, the CWCB is also the state agency charged with planning for the state’s water supply, which is largely produced by taking water out of Colorado’s rivers.

-And while since 1973 the board has created legal instream-flow rights on 8,500 miles of streams and rivers and completed more than 20 voluntary water acquisitions, its instream-flow program is not often positioned as the agency’s highest priority.
+And while the CWCB has, since 1973, created legal instream flow rights on 8,500 miles of streams and rivers and completed more than 20 voluntary water acquisitions, its instream flow program is not often positioned as the agency’s highest priority.

 It’s the first time for such a “split-season” deal, Bassi said, though such an arrangement has long been legal.

-“I think you could say that a lot of people probably do not know about this option,” Bassi said.
+“I think you could say that a lot of people probably do not know about this option,” Bassi conceded.

-Bassi suggested the question be posed to her boss, James Eklund, the director of the board.
+Bassi suggested we put the question to her boss, James Eklund, the director of the CWCB.

-“Under my regime, that’s exactly where we’re headed,” said Eklund, who was appointed two years ago in June.
+“Under my regime that’s exactly where we’re headed,” responded Eklund, who was appointed two years ago in June.

-“These are the flows for the environment, and we’ve got to do a better job talking about them and marketing them as viable tools for people to manage the resource,” Eklund said.
-“We’ve been derelict in our duty as an agency.
+“These are the flows for the environment and we’ve got to do a better job talking about them and marketing them as viable tools for people to manage the resource,” Eklund said.
+“We’ve been derelict in our duty as agency.
 We need to do better.
-And we’re doing that with the Colorado Water Plan, I think.”
+And we’re doing that with the Colorado Water Plan I think.”